BuffaloBorn/newClientDevNotes/linuxcmd.md

 ```

 The color has changed that indicates that the link is broken.
-To fix this issue simplely running the following commands.
+To fix this issue simply running the following commands.

 ```bash
 $ ln users hard